Mathijsvb/MulticopterFCS/README.md

 5. ✔️ Manufacturing the PCB
 6. Testing
 	1. ✔️ Programming MCU
-	2. ❌ Gyro/Accelerometer
+	2. ⚠ Gyro/Accelerometer
-		1. Find a solution to the Gyro/Accelerometer not working
+		1.  ✔️ Find a the reason for to the Gyro/Accelerometer not working
+		*   The MPU-6000 seems to need the ability to toggle CS which the current board does not support.
+Board revision is needed.
 	3. Magnetometer
 	4. Barometric pressure sensor
 	5. On board F-RAM